Posted on

 Image explaining how to crack hash es with kali linux

-After successfully cracking the hash, it will display us the corresponding password as shown below.
+After successfully cracking the hash, it will display us the password as shown below.
 In our case, the password is admin.